Luca-Negri/Gravitational-Waves-Inference/README.md

 # Gravitational Waves bayesian Inference
 ***
+### Project for the exam of advanced statistichs for physics analysis by [Luca Negri](https://github.com/Luca-Negri) & [Rebecca Ghidoni](https://github.com/GhidoniR)

-The distortion that gravitational waves make when passing througth space is in the order of ~$ 10^{-21}$.
-In the interferometers build to measure these the effects amount to a difference in length in the arms of $10^{-18}$ m  over a span of 4 Km.
+The distortion that gravitational waves make when passing througth space is in the order of ~ 1e-21.
+In the interferometers build to measure these the effects amount to a difference in length in the arms of 1e-18 m  over a span of 4 Km.

 ![Clean signal](Images/clean_signal.png)